priyaunni/event-notifications/getting-started.md

 {: toc-services=""}
 {: toc-completion-time="10m"}

  {{site.data.keyword.en_full}} is an event notification routing service that notifies you to critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
-You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to email, SMS, and webhooks.
+You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like {{site.data.keyword.prf_hubshort}}, to email, SMS, and webhooks.
 In this tutorial, we'll take you through the steps to get started.
 {: shortdesc}